 Potable and non-potable water supply networks can be designed to distribute flows as efficiently as possible, reducing frictional energy losses, achieving optimum flow velocities and delivering suitable end user supply pressures.
 Valves and fittings can also be strategically located to ensure the network can be operated flexibly and is resilient to bursts or failures.

-Our water utility and network design services include:
+Our expertise in water utility and network design includes:

 - Demand analysis